 I know it seems extremely difficult when we can’t stay on task or even get started, but there are several ways to increase our brain activity and get moving in the right direction.
-First of all, it’s not our fault that our brains are wired differently.
-That said, let’s learn more about this, and then take action.

-Here’s some ways you can start to feel better right now, and increase your neurotransmitters as naturally as possible.
 These daily activities and habits can help your body and brain function much better.
 Let’s get started!

 - Listen to music in the morning to stimulate dopamine production and improve your mood.